deanrad/rxfx/service/README.md

 - Easily reduced or adjustable concurrency (immediate, queueing, throttling, etc) without introducing complication or additional variables.

 ## How is 𝗥𝘅𝑓𝑥 a solution?
-An 𝗥𝘅𝑓𝑥 service (or a bus) is a view-framework-agnostic, pure JS container for Effect Management and State Mangement, based on RxJS.
+An 𝗥𝘅𝑓𝑥 service (or a bus) is a view-framework-independent, pure JS container for Effect Management and State Mangement, based on RxJS.
 An 𝗥𝘅𝑓𝑥 Service supports all the above pain points in an easy API.

 ## When is it time to introduce 𝗥𝘅𝑓𝑥?